grscheller/scheller-linux-archive/grok/Haskell/pythag-triples/README.md

 ### Cabal Build

 I use Cabal from the Arch Linux Pacman package cabal-install.
-I do not even install the Haskell Static Libraries.
-As a result, I have modified `~/.cabal/config` from what `cabal update` would provide if missing.
+Haskell static libraries are not even installed.
+As a result, I have modified my `~/.cabal/config` from what `cabal update` would provide if missing.

 ```